Personal Loan Eligibility Criteria for Top Banks and NBFCs

 Personal loan is an unsecured loan that can be flexibly used to pay for a variety of expenses.
 As no collateral is required to get this loan, the risk involved for lenders is greater than that applicable to a secured loan.
 There are thus multiple factors that a lender considers when deciding personal loan eligibility of a prospective borrower.

-Personal Loan Eligibility Criteria
+Factors Affecting Personal Loan Eligibility

 The following are some key factors that are taken into consideration by lenders before offering a personal loan to an individual.
 While the weight assigned to different factors may vary from lender to lender, the following list does provide a snapshot of key factor that a lender considers when determining a prospective borrower’s eligibility for a personal loan:

 - Credit score: This is a 3 digit number that sums up how you have handled repayments of your credit cards and personal loans in the past.
 This score is calculated by credit bureaus and ranges from 300 to 900.
-The closer your score is to 900, usually the better are your chances of being approved for a new personal loan.
+The closer your credit score is to 900, the better your chances of being approved for a new personal loan.

-- Employer Reputation: Banks usually offer personal loans to both salaried professionals working in private, government or multinational companies as well as self-employed individuals and professionals like businessmen, CA (chartered accountants), doctors, architects, etc. Salaried professionals working in renowned organisations or government employees are preferred by lenders for a personal loan because of their job stability and employer reputation.
+- Employment Type and Employer Reputation: Banks usually offer personal loans to both salaried professionals working in private, government or multinational companies as well as self-employed individuals and professionals like businessmen, CA (chartered accountants), doctors, architects, etc. Salaried professionals working in renowned organisations or government employees are preferred by lenders for a personal loan because of their job stability and employer reputation.